 |Non-bank ATM in the U.S.||$2.50 per transaction (four ways to waive fee)||$2.50 per transaction (three ways to waive fee)|

 |Overdraft||$34||$34 (free overdraft protection is available)|

 There are also some notable differences to consider if you’re looking to open a checking account.
 Both Chase and Citibank require a $12 monthly fee for their most basic checking accounts.
 However, if you’re looking for a premium checking account, you’ll face higher fees.
-Chase’s Premier Plus Checking charges $25, while the Chase Premier Platinum Checking account costs $100 per month.
+Chase’s Premier Plus Checking account and Sapphire Banking account charges $25 per month.
 Citibank’s fees range from $0 to $30, depending on your account package.
 Again, you can waive these fees in a few different ways.

 Citibank vs. Chase: Rates

 As big banks, Citibank and Chase have to maintain the big costs of having thousands of branches, ATMs and employees.
 While this makes for a good physical banking experience, both banks’ interest rates take a hit as a result.
 Both Citibank and Chase offer some of the lower-earning banking interest rates in the industry, with only a few options to earn higher than 1%.

 While both banks have lower interest rates, Citibank does offer slightly higher rates.
 The Chase Savings account earns at the lowest possible rate at a 0.01% APY.
 Even Citibank’s lowest banking package earns either 0.05% on the basic savings account, depending on your balance.